baktistr/baktistr/README.md

 -->

 - 🚩 I’m currently a Data Scientist @TelkomIndonesia
-- 👨‍👩‍👧 I’m a full time husband, and father of one adorable daughter
+- 👨‍👩‍👧 I’m a full-time husband and father of one adorable daughter
-- 🌱 I’m currently learning basic data structures and algorithms on Hackerrank & Kattis
+- 🌱 I’m currently learning basic data structures and algorithms on Leetcode (main), Hackerrank & Kattis
-- 🏫 I have BSc. and MSc. in Electrical Engineering, Dreaming to get PhD someday
+- 🏫 I have BSc. and MSc. in Electrical Engineering, Dreaming of get PhD someday
-- 🤟 I have a big interest in Cyber Security & Data Science field
+- 🤟 I have a significant interest in Cyber Security & Data Science field
 - 💨 I'm pursuing EJPT, PNPT, EWPT, and EWPTX this year, Wish me Luck
-- 👨🏻‍🏫 I'm a part time teacher on weekend, Teaching basic STEM
+- 👨🏻‍🏫 I'm a part-time teacher on the weekend, Teaching basic STEM

 Feel Free to contact me !!